 - Ensure that the following items are present:

 - One author has been designated as the corresponding author with contact details:

 - Contact number

 - Tables (including titles, description, footnotes)

 - Ensure all figure and table citations in the text match the files provided

 - Supplemental files (where applicable)

 - Manuscript has been 'spell checked' and 'grammar checked'.

 - All references mentioned in the Reference List are cited in the text, and vice versa.
 Sources found online must be properly cited with links or DOI.
-Please refer to the manuscript. template or check the CSE style guide.
+Please refer to the manuscript. template or check the Scientific Style and Format style guide.